kinode-dao/kinode-book/src/my_first_app/chapter_2.md

 ```

 Every Kinode process written in Rust will need code that does the same thing as the code above (i.e. use the `wit_bindgen::generate!()` and `call_init!()` macros).
-See [kinode.wit](../apis/kinode_wit.md) for more details on what is imported by the WIT bindgen macro.
+See [`kinode.wit`](../apis/kinode_wit.md) for more details on what is imported by the WIT bindgen macro.
-These imports are the necessary "system calls" for talking to other processes and runtime components in Kinode OS.
+These imports are the necessary "system calls" for talking to other processes and runtime components on Kinode.
 Note that there are a variety of imports from the [`process_lib`](../process_stdlib/overview.md) including a `println!` macro that replaces the standard Rust one.

 The [`our` parameter](https://docs.rs/kinode_process_lib/latest/kinode_process_lib/kinode/process/standard/struct.Address.html) tells the process what its globally-unique name is.